anamanumesc/obsidian-notes/6.Databases/questions.md

 9. cum adica before they hit tableS???
 Write-Ahead Log (WAL) files — all recent changes before they hit tables
 10.  ce inseamna asta: - It queries the system catalogs (like `pg_class`, `pg_attribute`) to learn the schema (tables, views, etc.).
 11. how the pgdump ACTUALLY WORK? in details?
+12. i dint get this line and what its used for an fits ontext host    replication    replicator    192.168.1.10/32    scram-sha-256